ReeViiS69/Zeiterfassung/README.md

 https://pyinstaller.org
 , to learn more about them to compile python to windows executable

+HOW TO USE:
+2 Modes:
+1.Custom filename ( was planned to only use for single tasks) enter name-> currenttime gets saved, rerun script to enter endtime.(legacy (enter p) to pause cant work because limited user inputs possible, i guess the new reopen today function could work, but didnt tested it)

+2.Main Mode: Filename is automaticly created by year-month_loggedinuser_time_log.csv it should be kinda smart, you can enter p for pause or nothing for timestamp you could enter what ever, because pause or time will always chosen right in release1.1 it also checks if you forgot to end the last day, so you can enter a custom time, before opening another day thru rerunning the program

+default is always to press enter!

+BACKSTORY:
 Consolen-Python "Programm"(script)

 Ursprünglich habe ich es in einfachster Form mit Start- und Endzeiten verwendet, um fehlerhafte Korrekturen in der Firmenlösung nachzuhalten.